hoverboard88/hoverboard/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.3.4: February 10, 2022 =
+- Fixed: Resolved a PHP Notice message some users received after upgrading to 7.3.3

+= 7.3.3: February 09, 2022 =
+- Fixed: We fixed the PDF reports format.
+- Tweak: We optimized the Ajax requests for notifications.

+= 7.3.2: January 25, 2022 =
+- Fixed: We fixed the fatal error that occurred due to a generic class name conflict.
+- Fixed: Fixed errors some users were having with our Exclude from Tracking feature.

+= 7.3.1: January 24, 2022 =
+- New: With our new Exclude from Tracking Feature admins can now exclude any page or post from tracking.
+- Fixed: We fixed the local gtag.js where it didn’t work with only the GAv4 connection.
+- Fixed: We fixed the messages in the plugin settings based on the Media Addon activation status.
+- Tweak: We categorized and enhanced the plugin notifications.
+- Fixed: We fixed Javascript errors when the CookieBot plugin is active and the Forms addon is not.
+- Fixed: We fixed UTM parameters in tracking links.
+- Fixed: We remove the type attribute from the script tag if the current theme supports html5.
+- Fixed: We fixed GA4 eCommerce missing events.
+- Fixed: We fixed the incorrect numbers for Year In Review average page views.
+- Fixed: We fixed the integration with Enfold theme Ajax forms where conversions were not being tracked.
+- Fixed: We fixed the backward compatibility for AffiliateWP versions below 2.7.

 = 7.3.0: December 14, 2021 =
 - New: From January 1 to 14, 2022, a limited time only Year In Review report will appear in the Reports section to reflect on your site's analytics in 2021 and offer insights and suggestions for improvement.
 - New In Pro: We've released a new integration with AffiliateWP to make it super simple to see how your affiliates are impacting your eCommerce stores.